 There are several methods for accessing the APIs securely.
 All of the authentication methods result in an access token being provided, that authorizes the application for GBG Identity Solution access for a period of time, until the authentication and authorization is renewed.

 If the customer workflow involves direct interaction with a staff member then that employee could log in to any application using the Identity Solution with Single Sign-On, so that no additional username or password is required beyond what the employees may already use for their corporate applications.
 This technique is based on the OAuth OpenID Connect standard.
 For more information, see the Browser-Based Authorization Overview.

 For self-service customer workflows and remote interactions, it is possible to use a client secret or signed certificate stored on the server providing the interaction.
 The signed certificate method is recommended.
 The client secret method is only recommended if the server or device making the API calls has special on-board storage designed for retaining and making use of client secrets.
 There is also a method that can use a username and password.
 Please note that this method is not recommended and can only be considered for situations where the hardware and software supports a secure way of retaining and using these credentials.

-For more information on the popular browser-based login method, please see the Browser-Based Authorization Overview in the Get Started guides.
-The accompanying downloadable examples for this guide uses an M2M authentication method just to automate the demo code.
+For more information on the browser-based login method, please see the Browser-Based Authorization Overview in the Get Started guides.
+To see the M2M method in action, examine the Python demo code and the Python demo video.
 All of the Identity Solution API calls are accessible in the same manner regardless of the authentication method.